ilyacoding/activerecord-ghosts/README.md

 ## ⚠️ Performance note

-For best performance, ensure the ghosted column (e.g. `:number`) has an **index**.
+For best performance, ensure the ghosted column (e.g. `:level`) has an **index**.
-If it doesn’t, you’ll see a warning:
+If it doesn't, you'll see a warning:

 ```
-[activerecord-ghosts] ⚠️ Column :number on invoices has no leading index.
+[activerecord-ghosts] ⚠️ Column :level on progress_levels has no leading index.
 Ghost queries may be slow.
 ```

 Composite indexes are fine if your ghost column is the **leading** column.